Top tutors from Georgetown and other respected universities serving DC, MD and VA. 98% satisfaction rate

 In our session today the student and I went over sections 8.1-8.4.
 Our focus was measurements using inches, feet, yards, miles.
 We also began looking at liquid measurements (cups pints, quarts, gallons).
 She enjoyed using her ruler to measure various objects to the nearest 1/4 inch.
 She had a good grasp on deciding which unit to use when measuring.
 We then moved to reviewing liquid measurements.
 With more practice I am confident that she will master this topic.
 She was thrilled to receive a 93 on her last math assignment!

-How can a tutor help you learn Elementary Math?
+How can a Elementary Math tutor help you?

 Alexandria Elementary Math Tutoring, Arlington Elementary Math Tutoring, Bethesda Elementary Math Tutoring, College Park Elementary Math Tutoring, Fairfax Elementary Math Tutoring, Prince George's County Elementary Math Tutoring, Reston Elementary Math Tutoring, Silver Spring Elementary Math Tutoring, Wilmington Elementary Math Tutoring, Chester County Elementary Math Tutoring, Maryland Elementary Math Tutoring, Baltimore Elementary Math Tutoring, Columbia Elementary Math Tutoring, Towson Elementary Math Tutoring, Rockville Elementary Math Tutoring